skip to content

 Category One Offence

-Where the concentration of alcohol is more than .05 and less than .08 grams in 100 millilitres of blood [see Road Traffic Act 1961 s 47A for definition; s 47B(1) for penalties; s 47B(3) for licence disqualifications].
+Where the concentration of alcohol is more than .05 and less than .08 grams in 100 millilitres of blood [see Road Traffic Act 1961 s 47A for definition; s 47B(1) for penalties; s 47B(3) for licence disqualifications upon conviction and Motor Vehicles Act 1959 (SA) s 81C(2) for licence disqualifications issued by Registrar of Motor Vehicles].

-$1,100 fine and mandatory licence disqualification for not less than three months.
+$1,100 fine and mandatory licence disqualification for not less than 3 months.

-Second Offence: $1,100 fine and mandatory licence disqualification for not less than six months.
+Second Offence: $1,100 fine and mandatory licence disqualification for not less than 6 months (if expiated, disqualification of 3 months applies)

-Third Offence: $1,100 fine and mandatory licence disqualification for not less than nine months.
+Third Offence: $1,100 fine and mandatory licence disqualification for not less than 9 months (if expiated, disqualification of 6 months applies).

-Subsequent Offence: $1,100 fine and mandatory licence disqualification for not less than twelve months.
+Subsequent Offence: $1,100 fine and mandatory licence disqualification for not less than 12 months.

 Category Two Offence